Last Updated on 12 July 2024 by Stu Edwards

 For instance, if you have a website with a huge inventory of products, but only want to promote a few via DSAs, then the best option is to target specific URLs for the ad targeting.

-Specific page titles or content
+Target specific page titles or content

 This offers a more controlled targeting based on title or content and functions similar to specific URL targeting.